prasunnyD/sports_api/README.md

-# NFL Roster API
+# Sports API (NFL & NBA)

-A Go-based REST API framework that provides access to NFL roster data stored in MotherDuck.
-The API allows you to retrieve player information for specific NFL teams.
+A Go-based REST API framework that provides access to NFL and NBA data stored in MotherDuck.
+The API allows you to retrieve player information, team statistics, and game data for both NFL and NBA.

 ## Features

+### NFL Features
 - 🏈 Retrieve all players for a specific NFL team
-- 📋 Get a list of all available teams
+- 📋 Get a list of all available NFL teams
 - 🔍 Case-insensitive team name search

+### NBA Features
+- 🏀 Retrieve all players for a specific NBA team
+- 📊 Get comprehensive team and player statistics
+- 🎯 Player game logs and performance analytics
+- 🛡️ Team defensive statistics
+- 📈 Player shooting splits and headline stats
+- 🔮 Points prediction (placeholder)
+- 📊 Poisson distribution calculations
+- 🏆 Live scoreboard (placeholder)

+### General Features
 - 🚀 Fast and efficient with DuckDB/MotherDuck
 - 🔒 Secure connection with MotherDuck token authentication
 - 🌐 CORS-enabled for web applications